To use the OpenEdge DevOps Framework (OEDF) Gradle plugin, ensure that you have the following:

 OpenEdge provides the progradle.bat script to simplify the OpenEdge DevOps Framework (OEDF) setup on your machine.
 This script prepares the environment required to run the Gradle builds that use the OEDF plugins.

-When you execute the progradle.bat script, the following actions are performed in the background:
+When you execute the progradle.bat script, the following actions are performed automatically:

-• The specified Gradle version is automatically installed when you run the script for the first time.
+• The specified Gradle version is installed when you run the script for the first time.

-To determine the supported Gradle version for your OpenEdge and OEDF versions, use the following OpenEdge + OEDF → Gradle compatibility matrix, and then update the distributionUrl property in the $DLC\gradle\wrapper-scripts\gradle\wrapper\gradle-wrapper.properties file.
+To determine the supported Gradle version for your OpenEdge and OEDF versions, use the following OpenEdge + OEDF → Gradle compatibility matrix:

 OpenEdge version OEDF 1.x OEDF 2.0-2.2 OEDF 2.3.0 OEDF 2.4.x